AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Set the configuration major version.

+      Throws if it is not supported.
+Resets minor to the most recent minor for the given major.

    .. py:method:: Config.setMinorVersion(self: PyOpenColorIO.Config, minor: int) -> None
       :module: PyOpenColorIO

       Set the configuration minor version.
+Throws if it is not supported for the current major.

    .. py:method:: Config.setName(self: PyOpenColorIO.Config, name: str) -> None